couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 ## IndexManager design

-Each instance of IndexManager will be modeled as a state machine backed by a data structure, called StateContext, that contains meta-data about the secondary index, index topology, and meta-data for normal operation of IndexManager cluster.
+Each instance of IndexManager will be modeled as a state machine backed by a data structure, called StateContext, that contains meta-data about secondary index, index topology, and meta-data for normal operation of IndexManager cluster.